Sayulita Murals: A Luxury Art Walk Through Mexico’s Most Colorful Surf Town

 🏡 Why Amari Is the Ideal Home Base for Sayulita’s Art Scene

-Amari offers that premium balance:
+Amari offers that balance:

 White palapa tower rises above the pool courtyard at Amari Boutique Hotel, framed by palms, rustic wood railings, and sunlit tropical architecture.